-Former LPL Financial broker Sanders Spangler was recently barred by FINRA
+Former LPL Financial Broker Sanders Spangler Pulls a No-Show in Regulatory Investigation, Gets Barred by FINRA

 Did You Suffer Financial Losses While Working with Sanders Spangler?

 Under FINRA rules, brokers like Spangler are prohibited from exercising discretionary power and trading on behalf of clients without proper authorization.
 When brokers make sales or purchases on behalf of clients without prior written discretionary authority from the customer to complete transactions in the account, they may be subject to disciplinary actions from FINRA or the Securities and Exchange Commission.
 Additionally, the firms they work for may be able to be held liable for damages.

 If you suffered financial losses while working with Sanders Spangler, Meyer Wilson would like to hear from you.
 Give our office a call at (888) 390-6491 to discuss your legal options today.